bbkane/dotfiles/zsh/README.md

 - **requires** a space after z to trigger fancy autocompletion: `z startofname<SPACE><TAB>`
 - It does let you edit the database.

+I think my favorite use is `zi` to open a fzf picker for frecently used files.

 ```bash
 brew install zoxide
 ```